 Ballygally Castle Hotel is a 17th-century castle now, a hotel you must check out!
 Even if just for dinner! located in the village of Ballygally, County Antrim, it is the perfect place to stay while checking out Game of Thrones filming locations!

 The rooms all have high ceilings and modern amenities.
-Truly an experience to stay in a CASTLE by the Northern Irish sea!
+Truly an experience to stay in a CASTLE by the Northern Irish Sea!

 Belle Isle Estate Castle & Cottages